-If you have diabetes or care for a loved one who is diabetic, then you know by know that diabetes is a metabolic disease in which body becomes resistant to insulin or when the pancreas stops producing enough insulin.
+Suppose you have diabetes or care for a loved one who has diabetes.
+In that case, you know by now that diabetes is a metabolic disease in which the body becomes resistant to insulin or when the pancreas stops producing enough insulin.
 So in this article, we try to go deeper into proven causes of diabetes and how to irradicate or at least minimize those irritants which would facilitate diabetes reversal.

 Multiple studies over the past several decades involving subjects from different ages and ethnic backgrounds have proven that animal fat (meat/cheese/milk) raises insulin level higher than an equivalent quantity of high-carbohydrate food.
 So much, so that same quantity of beef will increase insulin levels in people with diabetes more than the equivalent quantity of straight sugar.
 Now that sounds alarming, doesn’t it?
 It does.
 But let us look deeper as to why that might be the case.